twentytitans/JS-DOM-Selecting/README.md

 # JS-DOM-Selecting
-This si sa html file you can directly open it in browser.
+This is a html file you can directly open it in browser.